The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/ANightmareOnElmStreet.md

 {: .important }
 > {: .opaque }
 > ⚠️ **Warning**: This theme pack contains horror-themed content and may not be suitable for all audiences.
 Viewer discretion is advised.
+> Content includes:
+> - Horror Themes
+> - Scary Imagery
+> - Disturbing Themes

 {: .note }
 > {: .opaque }